Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowsql.md

-summary: Guide to Loading Files With SnowSQL id:LoadDataWithSnowSQL
+summary: Getting Started with SnowSQL id:getting_started_with_snowsql
-categories: data-management
+categories: getting-started
 environments: web
-status: Draft
+status: Published
 feedback link: https://github.com/Snowflake-Labs/devlabs/issues
-tags: Getting Started, SQL, Data Engineering
+tags: Getting Started, SQL, Data Engineering, SnowSQL

-# Load Data With SnowSQL
+# Getting Started With SnowSQL
 <!-- ------------------------ -->
 ## Overview
-Duration: 5
+Duration: 2

-Nearly any application has to send data somewhere, and it can be daunting setting up your much-needed database.
-You might be familiar with databases but less so with getting them hosted on the cloud.
-Get the ease of using SQL commands to run your cloud database from the command-line client SnowSQL.
-We’ll get started with Snowflake, spin up a database, load data, and learn helpful commands to manage your tables.
-Soon you’ll be equipped to host in the cloud after practicing some SnowSQL basics.

-Before we go to the cloud and never look back, below are some helpful resources to familiarize you with the concepts we’ll be traversing.
+SnowSQL is the software CLI tool used to interact with Snowflake.
+Using SnowSQL, you can control all aspects of your Snowflake Data Cloud, including uploading data, querying data, changing data, and deleting data.
+This guide will review SnowSQL and use it to create a database, load data, and learn helpful commands to manage your tables and data directly from your CLI.

 ### Prerequisites
 - Quick Video [Introduction to Snowflake](https://www.youtube.com/watch?v=fEtoYweBNQ4&ab_channel=SnowflakeInc.)